WiLLiAM111333/serverside-botscripts/README.md

 # Update A Bot

 You would want to call `bot.sh <name> update` to update a bot.
-This would start an SSH Agent and add the `~/.ssh/git` key.
+This would shut the bot down using PM2 and then start an SSH Agent and add the `~/.ssh/git` key.

 The following directories are deleted if present:
 	- dist